lolepezy/rpki-prover/README.md

    - Run `mkdirs.sh` script.
 It will create some directory structure inside of ~/.rpki and download TAL files from `https://github.com/NLnetLabs/routinator/tree/master/tals` (kudos, guys!)
    - Run `rpki-prover-exe` from the `~/.local/bin`

+Running Run `rpki-prover-exe --help` gives some help on the CLI options.

 Normally it prints quite a lot of logs about what it's doing to the stdout.
 After it prints "Validated all TAs, took ..." (it should take 2-4 minutes depending on how fast the CPU and network are) VRPs can be fetched by executing `curl -s http://localhost:9999/api/vrps.csv` (or `curl -s http://localhost:9999/api/vrps.json`).